 Welcome to the California Public Utilities Commission (CPUC) website

-for the environmental review of the proposed Southern California
+for the environmental review and monitoring of Southern California

-Edison (SCE) West of Devers Upgrade Project (Proposed Project).
+Edison's (SCE's) West of Devers Upgrade Project (WOD Project).
 The

-project is proposed to be located in incorporated and unincorporated portions of
+project is located in incorporated and unincorporated portions of

-Riverside and San Bernardino Counties, California.
-SCE
+Riverside and San Bernardino Counties, California; a map is provided

-submitted a Certificate for Public Convenience and Necessity (CPCN)
+for Public Convenience and Necessity (CPCN) application for the

 the California Environmental Quality Act (CEQA) and the National